 Historic Homes on Tour with docents in vintage dress

 The holly and mistletoe will festoon the venues for the 2017 Rockport-Fulton Tour of Historic Homes - Saturday and Sunday, December 2-3, 1:00 - 5:00 PM each day.
 Seven venues will be decorated for the holidays.
 Each year different homes are featured on the tour to provide new experiences for the guests.

 Docents in vintage dress appropriate to the house will greet visitors and provide a commentary.
 Historical facts about the homes and their owners will connect the visitors to the real history of these local treasures.

-The History Center for Aransas County will showcase local heritage.
-Outdoor and indoor exhibits will tell the stories of the real people of Aransas County.
+The History Center for Aransas County showcases local heritage.
+Outdoor and indoor exhibits tell the stories of the real people of Aransas County.
 The Center provides space for displays, workshops, meetings and gatherings.

-It will be housed in the turn-of-the-century Bruhl-Paul-Johnson house that was moved on August 17, 2012 from 910 E. Concho to property at 801 E. Cedar which was donated to the county by Dr. Gary and Rita Gilbert.
+The turn-of-the-century Bruhl-Paul-Johnson house was moved from 910 E. Concho to property at 801 E. Cedar which was donated to the county by Dr. Gary and Rita Gilbert.

 Funding in part is by Aransas Pathways, a county venue project, grants from corporations and individuals.

 Friends of the History Center is very grateful to the Texas Historical Foundation for their generous support of the History Center of Aransas County.
 Please visit their website at www.texashistoricalfoundation.org.

-For additional information, contact a member of the Friends of the History Center for Aransas County at 361-229-3607.
+For additional information, contact a member of the Friends of the History Center for Aransas County at 361-727-9214